amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-47 AND gate using 2:1 mux
     The verilog code for AND gate using a mux where A is select line and B is the I1 input line , I0 is zero

+#### Day-48 OR gate using 2:1 decoder
+    Verilog code for OR gate using decoder .